Top 20 Non-Bedside Nursing Jobs

 To get into the field of health informatics, registered nurses typically need at least a Bachelor’s Degree in Nursing (BSN) and experience working with electronic healthcare records.

-Along with a BSN and a few years of clinical experience, you’d need strong computer skills and an ability to analyze data and statistics to make this transition.
+To make this transition, you'd need a BSN and a few years of clinical experience, along with strong computer skills and an ability to analyze data and statistics.
 If you work for a large public or university hospital, your facility may hire informaticists.

-A nurse case manager helps manage the holistic care of patients to decrease readmission, thus, keeping patients out of hospitals.
+A nurse case manager helps manage the holistic care of patients to decrease readmission and keep them out of hospitals.

 The Commission for Case Manager Certification (CCMC) expects an increase in the demand for nurse case managers as the baby boomer generation continues to age.
 Case managers are especially important to patients with chronic illnesses such as arthritis.